-Then I love getting into repair specific blogs.
+Then I love getting into repair-specific blogs.
 These are also prime candidates for video.
 You can do this for almost any repair.
-You, as an auto repair shop owner, don’t find anything interesting about simple stuff like oil changes and brake jobs.
-But you have to remember, your clients don’t do this stuff all day.
+As an auto repair shop owner, you don’t find anything interesting about simple stuff like oil changes and brake jobs.
+But you have to remember; your clients don’t do this stuff all day.

 Even simple services like those make great video blogs.
 Let’s take those two examples – the oil change and the brake job – and look at what we can make interesting.

-The oil change – on this one you can show interesting stuff like the rounded off drain plug or the oil filter that was tightened by a freaking silverback gorilla.
-You can show the oil filter gasket that stuck to the engine block and talk about what can happen when a filter is double gasketed.
+The oil change – on this one, you can show interesting stuff like the rounded-off drain plug or the oil filter that a freaking silverback gorilla tightened.
+You can show the oil filter gasket stuck to the engine block and talk about what can happen when a filter is double gasketed.
 You can show the car where the oil comes out in globs of glue and how you have to coerce it with a long screwdriver in the drain hole.
-Or you can just show a regular old oil change and how you lube the oil filter gasket, always check that the gasket came off with the old filter, and don’t over-tighten the filter.
+Or you can show a regular old oil change and how you lube the oil filter gasket; always check that the gasket came off with the old filter, and don’t over-tighten the filter.
 Don’t over-complicate it.
-You may not find it that interesting but your clients will.
+You may not find it that interesting, but your clients will.

-The brake job – it’s always fun to show the metal-on-metal pads, rotors that have been ground all the way through to the fins, brake pads that were installed backwards, or the calipers that were installed upside down and they couldn’t get the air out of the system.
+The brake job is always fun to show the metal-on-metal pads, rotors that have been ground all the way through to the fins, brake pads installed backward, or the calipers installed upside-down, and they couldn’t get the air out of the system.
 But you can also show the normal brake job and how you go the extra mile and clean the coating off of the brake rotors before installation, how you lube the caliper slide pins, and how you clean the brake dust off of the brake components on every brake job.
 You tell them how these extra steps help eliminate brake squeals and make the pads wear evenly.
-Showing this type of information helps your clients to understand that you take pride in your work and do things right.
+Showing this type of information helps your clients understand that you take pride in your work and do things right.

-Then of course there are the crazy jobs that make people’s jaw drop when they see what goes into it.
+Then, of course, there are the crazy jobs that make people’s jaws drop when they see what goes into it.
 Those are the fun ones to do.
-Like the complete interior stripped out of a car that flooded, or the cab off of a PowerStroke to replace valve cover gaskets.
+Like the complete interior stripped out of a car that flooded or the cab off of a PowerStroke to replace valve cover gaskets.

 I personally love video blogs.
 We encourage our clients to shoot videos and send them to us.
 We can do so much with that.
 One simple 3-5 minute video makes for a ton of marketing content.
 With that video we:

-You don’t have to get stuck in the rut of every one of your blogs being about auto repair.
-There is a ton of value in doing blogs that are about your local area, about your staff, or just general musings.
+You don’t have to get stuck in the rut of every blog about auto repair.
+There is a ton of value in doing blogs about your local area, your staff, or just general musings.
 Just stay away from politics and religion!
 Also, keep your blog mostly about auto repair.

 Some examples of these types of blogs:

 Just a quick note about this.
 There are website companies out there who have built some pretty shiny objects into their website’s back-end.
 They look really cool and can be very enticing.
-These shiny objects are their main selling points, but we’ve spoken to so many clients who bought because of these features and have found that they never use them or that they don’t actually work the way they are supposed to.
+These shiny objects are their main selling points, but we’ve spoken to many clients who bought them because of these features.
+They have found that they never use them or don’t actually work the way they are supposed to.

-Ok, so one of the first things I said in this guide is that I was going to try to make it as unbiased as possible.
-In this section that will be hard to do because I truly believe the way we do things is the right way.
-But I do understand that different auto repair shops and the people within them have different needs, so I’ll still try to keep in unbiased – but by the nature of what this is, it will be biased towards the way we do things at Shop Marketing Pros.
+Ok, so one of the first things I said in this guide is that I would try to make it as unbiased as possible.
+This section will be hard to do because I truly believe the way we do things is the right way.
+But I understand that different auto repair shops and the people within them have different needs, so I’ll still try to keep it unbiased – but by the nature of what this is, it will be biased towards the way we do things at Shop Marketing Pros.
 So read this section with that understanding.

-This is the first and probably the biggest thing to consider when working with a website company.
-Who actually owns the website?
-Are you buying a website or are you renting a website?
+The first and probably the biggest thing to consider when working with a website company: Who actually owns the website?
+Are you buying a website, or are you renting a website?